 Originally a Sydney-sider, Chris Lilley, who now lives in Melbourne, wrote the series and starred as the three main characters, my favourite, the Tongan student Jonah Takalua, the drama teacher Mr G, and the teenager Ja'mie King.

 The series, which premiered on 5 September 2007, rose quickly in the ratings when it was shown on the ABC and was later sold widely overseas including in the UK, USA and Canada.
+It is no longer available on ABC iview.
+I have just found it on something called metatube, apparently a Spanish app which is also available in English.

 Chris Lilley, who graduated as a teacher in 1997, wrote and starred in an earlier mockumentary We Can Be Heroes.